1. Site Specific Safety Plan Checklist - Site Safe 2026

 1. Click ‘Get Form’ to open the Site Specific Safety Plan Checklist in the editor.

-2. Begin by filling in the 'To', 'For', and 'From' sections at the top of the form, ensuring all relevant parties are correctly identified.
+2. Begin by filling in the 'To', 'For', and 'From' sections at the top of the form, ensuring you specify the main contractor, project/site, and subcontractor details.

-3. In section 1, designate your on-site safety representative and confirm who is in control of the workplace.
+3. In section 1, identify your on-site safety representative and confirm who is in control of the workplace.
 This is crucial for accountability.

-4. Proceed to section 2, where you will answer Yes or No regarding Notifiable Works.
-Ensure that any necessary notifications are attached as required.
+4. Proceed to section 2 where you will answer Yes or No regarding Notifiable Works.
+Ensure that all relevant notifications are attached as required.

-5. Continue through each section, responding to all Yes/No questions and providing details where necessary.
-Remember to tick the Actioned box once tasks are completed.
+5. Continue through each section, responding to all Yes/No questions and providing necessary details for hazard management, communication methods, emergency procedures, and accident reporting.

-6. Once all sections are filled out, review your entries for accuracy before signing off at the bottom of the form.
+6. Once completed, review your entries for accuracy before signing off at the bottom of the form.
+This ensures compliance and readiness for site access.

 Start using our platform today to streamline your document editing and ensure a smooth completion of your safety plan!